Close Menu

 • Igor Golovko, Developer & Founder, TwinCore

 Furthermore, Abhishek Pareek, who leads a global development firm, took that idea further.
 He argued that engineering discipline is not just operational hygiene.
-In fact, it is a financial strategy.
+In fact, it is a financial strategy, and one of the most underappreciated fintech IPO lessons available to founders today.

 “Fintech leaders like Klarna and Chime are a glaring example of how ultimately the value of a company is based on the strength of that company’s margins; it is not based only on numbers of users.
 A problem that many private fintechs face is that they over-engineer their product for growth and scalability before they have the user base to utilise that scale, leading to very large capital drains.